Estimated Reading Time: 3 Minutes.

 Environmental factors

 The environment of the individual also has a substantial impact on the development and expression of OCD.
 Stress does not directly develop OCD, but traumatic events in life can trigger the symptoms of OCD in individuals.
-For example, the loss of a loved one, financial loss, childhood abuse or sexual abuse can generate intrusive thoughts in the mind.
+For example, the loss of a loved one, financial loss, childhood abuse, or sexual abuse can generate intrusive thoughts in the mind.
 Moreover, prolonged stress can also elevate the severity of OCD symptoms.
 Some other environmental stress factors include exposure to environmental toxins and brain injury.

 Brain lock

 Brain lock is a condition in which four specific regions of the brain exhibit hyperactivity and repeatedly develop intrusive or unwanted thoughts.
-In other words, brain lock is just like locking of the four brain regions due to OCD.
+In other words, brain lock is just like the locking of the four brain regions due to OCD.

 Treatment of OCD